OpenTranslationBible/open-bible/en-GB/03.Leviticus/md/leviticus-19.md

 ## Leviticus 19:1

-The Lord spoke to Moses, saying:
+The Lord then spoke to Moses, saying,

 ## Leviticus 19:2